 If there’s any danger of serious spray drift, cover your customer’s plants with a lightweight sheet, ensuring that the plants remain undamaged by the covering.

-Pre and post-drenching is a remarkably simple but highly effective way to care for your customers plants, trees and lawns.
+Pre and post-drenching is a remarkably simple but highly effective way to care for your customer's plants, trees and lawns.

-Note: In our experience pre and post-drenching with fresh water, and minimising spray drift and run-off with skillful application techniques and Benz Softwash spray nozzles, works just fine.
+Quick tip: In our experience pre and post-drenching with fresh water, and minimising spray drift and run-off with skillful application techniques and Benz Softwash spray nozzles, works just fine.

 We've found it to be the simplest, least time-consuming and most inexpensive way of protecting your customer's plants.

 We've found absolutely no need to post-treat your customer's plants with any other product such as a liquid fertiliser (which in any case could be the wrong type of nutrition for your customer's particular plants and therefore could be harmful to them).

 Choose an area of hard standing to set up your application equipment.
 If at all possible do not set up your equipment on your customer's grass.
 If the grass is the only viable option, cover it with a strong tarpaulin first.

 Remove the worst of moss, lichen and liverworts with Benz Roof Moss Scrapers.
 It’s especially important to remove as much moss as possible from low-pitched roofs situated in sheltered or shady locations.